 Jalview allows you to create your own presets for a particular service.
-To do this, select the 'Edit parameters and run ..' option for your service, which will open a parameter editing dialog box like the one shown in Figure 2.15.
+To do this, select the 'Edit settings and run ...' option for your service, which will open a parameter editing dialog box like the one shown in Figure 2.15.

 The top row of this dialog allows you to browse the existing presets, and when editing a parameter set, allows you to change its nickname.
-As you adjust settings, buttons will appear at the top of the parameters dialog that allow you to create, update, delete or undo changes to the currently selected user preset.
+As you adjust settings, buttons will appear at the top of the parameters dialog that allow you to Revert or Update the currently selected user preset with your changes, Delete the current preset, or Create a new preset, if none exists with the given name.
 In addition to the parameter set name, you can also provide a short description for the parameter set, which will be shown in the tooltip for the parameter set's entry in the web services menu.